Max Kepler Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 25th in the league.
+- The Brewers pitching staff ranks 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.06).
+- The Brewers have a 4.11 team ERA that ranks 12th across all MLB pitching staffs.

-- The Brewers rank 25th in baseball in home runs given up (87 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs given up (90 total, 1.3 per game).

-- Burnes gets the start for the Brewers, his 14th of the season.
-He is 5-4 with a 3.36 ERA and 75 strikeouts through 77 2/3 innings pitched.
+- The right-hander last appeared on Thursday against the Baltimore Orioles, when he threw five scoreless innings while giving up three hits.

-- The right-hander's most recent appearance was on Wednesday against the Baltimore Orioles, when he tossed eight scoreless innings while allowing two hits.
+- The 32-year-old has put up a 4.47 ERA and 8.3 strikeouts per nine innings across 11 games this season, while allowing a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.